A breakup is not always the right decision. It can be based on the heat of the moment instead of a rational decision.

 How to Know if The Breakup is The Right Decision?

 A breakup is an emotional rollercoaster.
-There are many feelings and thoughts that will be going around your head, and it’s hard to think rationally when your mind is full of emotions.
+Many feelings and thoughts will be going around your head, and it’s hard to reason when your mind is full of emotions.

 Give yourself some time to recover from the negative emotions before taking a critical look at your relationship.